Slickline Operator

 There are no formal requirements for becoming a slickline operator.
 Employers generally provide in-house training programs for new employees and ongoing courses for experienced employees.
 Some employers may require employees to obtain certificates such as:

-Slickline operator is a designated occupation in Alberta.
-This means that training and certification are not required but trainees can apply to Alberta Apprenticeship and Industry Training for an Alberta Occupational Certificate.
+Slickline operator is a designated trade in Alberta.
+Training and certification are not required to work, but trainees can apply to Alberta Apprenticeship and Industry Training for journeyperson certification.
 Certification requires completion of a petroleum competency program managed by Energy Safety Canada.
 Applicants for slickline operator certification may apply at any level without holding a certificate at a lower level.
 However, the assessment at each level includes assessment of all the lower levels.

 It is possible to gain technical knowledge and advance more quickly by taking courses in different aspects of drilling or service operations.
 For a list of available training, see Energy Safety Canada or other similar organizations.